Skip to content

 Xenophile + Diplomat ethics with Federation-focused civics.
 Build a Galactic Union federation early, invite neighbors, and leverage federated fleet power against threats.
 The Federation fleet is free naval capacity for all members.
 Diplomatic weight from federation leadership controls Galactic Community votes.

-Best with: Embassy buildings, Federation fleet, Galactic Community proposals Stat focus: Diplomatic weight, envoy count, federation cohesion
+Best with: Embassy buildings, Federation fleet, Galactic Community proposals — see our builds guide for full setup.
+Stat focus: Diplomatic weight, envoy count, federation cohesion

 Megacorp (A-Tier)